html> Planet Mellotron Album Reviews: S2

 Mellotron used:

 Much fêted by the sainted John Peel, Bridget "St. John" Hobbs' popularity peaked around 1974, after which she virtually disappeared for twenty years.
 Her handful of early '70s albums are almost trade secrets these days, although much of her work has crept out on CD over the last couple of decades.
-I haven't actually heard 1970's Kevin Ayers collaborative 7", If You've Got Money (apparently released as 'St. John', at least in the UK), but its flip, Yep, is a lovely little singer-songwriter effort, with some interesting key-changes thrown in for good measure.
+Her collaborative 7" with Kevin Ayers, If You've Got Money (apparently released as 'St. John', at least in the UK), is, possibly surprisingly, a pleasant boogie-lite effort, while its flip, Yep, is a lovely little singer-songwriter effort, with some interesting key-changes thrown in for good measure.

 Archived official site